 This page provides guidance on creating SOPs that can assist in coordinating incident response.

 FOGs are technical references for emergency communications planning and for radio technicians responsible for radios that will be used in emergency responses.

 Technology is a critical tool for improving interoperability that should meet the needs of practitioners on the front lines and should address regional needs, existing infrastructure, cost verses benefits, and sustainability.
-The resources below provide examples of the technology currently used in the public safety environment.

 Implementing effective training and exercise programs to practice communications interoperability is essential for ensuring that the technology works and responders are able to effectively communicate during emergencies.